coldclimate/theapproachablegeek.co.uk/content/blog/keogram.md

 Very ugly, but functional.
 A few notes...

 * fswebcam might not be perfect, but it worked with my camera right out of the box so I'm running with it.
-* the "delay 1" is to give the camera a change to settle down
+* the "delay 1" is to give the camera a change to settle down so things aren't over exposed
 * Video4Linux2 commands where handy to work out how my camera was presenting itself
 * There's probably a smarter and cleaner way to do the directory stuff, but this works and some of my other scripts that are invoked by cron have suffered, so I now just use this
+* Previous versions of this script backed up to AWS S3, but it's dead to me these days.

 ### Nightly compile